 X Code documentation

-All students must provide a Clinical Preparedness Permit (e.g., Synergy Stamp) or fill out an RVH Occupational Health and Wellness Immunization Record Form.
+All students must provide a Clinical Preparedness Permit (e.g., Synergy Stamp) or fill out a Learner-Instructor-Immunization-Records-Form with-COVID

-Please bring proof of your Clinical Preparedness Permit or your RVH Occupational Health and Wellness Immunization Record Form to Professional Practice during one of the dates and times specified on your onboarding email.
+Please send proof of your Clinical Preparedness Permit or your RVH Occupational Health and Wellness Immunization Record Form to students@rvh.on.ca

 For more information on required immunizations: